Inductive Bias of Gradient Descent for Weight Normalized Smooth Homogeneous Neural Nets: Pruning Experiments

-In this section, we compare the pruning efficacy of EWN, SWN and Unnorm on a 2-layer ReLU network trained on the MNIST dataset.
+As EWN leads to asymptotically sparse solutions, it is likely that a sufficiently trained EWN network would be comparatively robust to pruning.
+In this section, we compare the pruning efficacy of EWN, SWN and Unnorm on MNIST \citep{Lecun+10} dataset.
+We use a 2-layer ReLU network with 1024 neurons in the hidden layer.
 In case of EWN and SWN, only the first layer is weight normalized as only this layer needs to be pruned.

+\paragraph{Pruning Strategy:} The natural pruning strategy of removing neurons $u$ with least $\|\w_u\|$ gives inordinate importance to the initialisation and the initial optimization epochs.
+In order to minimize the effect of initialization and initial movement of weights, we prune according to the weight norm increase from a reference point.
+For example, when pruning at a loss value of $e^{-300}$ we consider 4 reference points - $\0$, weight at initialization, weight when $\L = e^{-10}$ and $\L = e^{-100}$.
+We then choose the pruning strategy that gives maximum testing accuracy for a given level of pruning.
+Similarly, for pruning at a loss value of $e^{-100}$, we consider three reference points - $\0$, weight at initialization and weight when $\L= e^{-10}$, and for pruning at a loss value of $e^{-10}$, we consider $\0$, weight at initialization and weight when $\L= e^{-5}$.
+More detailed description of the pruning strategy is provided in Appendix \ref{pruning:algo}.

-The pruning criterion used is the difference between the initial and final weight norm, i.e, the weights that grow the least in norm are pruned first.
-The corresponding pruning graphs at different loss values are shown in Figure \ref{pruning}.
+The pruning graphs for MNIST at different loss values averaged across multiple seeds are shown in Figure \ref{pruning}.
 It can be seen that when the loss levels are sufficiently low, the EWN network becomes better adapted for pruning, significantly outperforming SWN and the unnormalized network in terms of test accuracy for a given level of pruning.
+Further details along with convergence rate plots are provided in Appendix \ref{pruning:conv}.